Kessler Topaz Meltzer & Check, LLP Files a Securities Fraud Class Action Lawsuit Against Natera, Inc.

 ABOUT KESSLER TOPAZ MELTZER & CHECK, LLP

-Kessler+Topaz+Meltzer+%26amp%3B+Check%2C+LLP prosecutes class actions in state and federal courts throughout the country and around the world.
+Kessler Topaz Meltzer & Check, LLP prosecutes class actions in state and federal courts throughout the country and around the world.
 The firm has developed a global reputation for excellence and has recovered billions of dollars for victims of fraud and other corporate misconduct.
 All of our work is driven by a common goal: to protect investors, consumers, employees and others from fraud, abuse, misconduct and negligence by businesses and fiduciaries.
-For more information about Kessler+Topaz+Meltzer+%26amp%3B+Check%2C+LLP please visit www.ktmc.com.
+For more information about Kessler Topaz Meltzer & Check, LLP please visit www.ktmc.com.